Introduction to DSLR Photography Basics

 Keep these techniques in mind, and play around with them.
 There’s no right or wrong in creativity.
 Your style will develop as you experiment with different composition techniques.

-It’s not just about how much light you have but where it comes from and its quality.
+How much light you have is important but where it comes from and its quality is the key to understanding photography.
 Think of light as the paint on your canvas.
 It can make or break your photo.

 Natural light from the sun is your best friend, but it’s not predictable.
 The golden hours, shortly after sunrise or before sunset, give you that soft, warm glow photographers love to chase.